0112Derrick/Milwaukee-Brewers-App_HomeRunHub/README.md

 There's 2 file directories:
 MLBApp and Server

+Type npm install to install all project dependencies

 You will need to open a terminal for each of these (It does not matter the order, but I will start with the react app first.)

 Change Directories (CD) into MLBApp directory in the terminal

+> Type npm install to install all project dependencies

-> type npm run start
+> Type npm run start

 In a different terminal window you will need to CD into the Server directory

+> Type npm install to install all project dependencies

-> type npm run start
+> Type npm run start

 The react app will be opened on your local network at http://ipAddress:3000 or http://localhost:3000 The server app will run on port 8080 of your local network: http://ipAddress:8080 or http://localhost:8080